kaldor/pugpig-ad-template/README.md

 ### Templates

-We provide two templates:
+We provide three template options:
 * multiple-images
+* single-image - fit height (default with letterboxing / no scroll)
-* single-image
+* single-image - fit width (scroll)

 Our multiple images template expects four image assets to best target all devices and orientations.
-Our single image template can be used if only a single ad creative is supplied.
+Our single image templates can be used if only a single ad creative is supplied.

 ### Image Dimensions and Safe Zones